bitegarden/bitegarden.github.io/_posts/2024-10-02-new-sonarqube-control-center-version-1-4_en.md

 ---
 layout: post
-title: New Release! - Control Center for SonarQube 1.4
+title: New version! - Control Center for SonarQube 1.4
 description: New functionality to manage Hotspots that have been resolved without adding a comment.
 Don't miss this article.

 permalink: new-sonarqube-control-center-version-1-4